 You’ll see that the second-highest cost is what the industry refers to as “non-declinable fees.”
 These are basic service fees that apply to arranging any funeral or cremation service; they are not optional.
 As you work with your funeral director or cremation provider, ask them to explain what goes into their non-declinable fees.

 If you’re leaning toward cremation, you are not alone.
-In 2016, an all-time high number of Americans chose cremation over burial — 50.2%, according to the National Funeral Directors Association, and that percentage is expected to grow.
-In some states — Washington, Oregon, Nevada, and Hawaii — more than 70% of people choose cremation.
-As of 2015 data, 66% of people in Canada choose cremation.
+In 2020, an all-time high number of Americans chose cremation over burial — 56%, according to the National Funeral Directors Association, and that percentage is projected to continue growing.
+In some states — Nevada, Oregon, Washington, and Hawaii — more than 70% of people choose cremation.
+2020 data shows 74.2% of people in Canada choose cremation.

-f you’re considering cremating a loved one who has recently passed away, our free cremation answer book will help you learn more about how to plan a cremation.
+If you’re considering cremation for a loved one who has recently passed away, our free cremation answer book will help you learn more about how to plan a cremation.

 If you have more questions about the expenses for cremation, our cremation cost breakdown will help you understand what you’ll be paying for.